Melbourne tobacco wars

 The Melbourne tobacco wars are an ongoing series of violent criminal incidents centered on turf wars between organised crime groups over control of the illegal tobacco trade in Melbourne, Victoria, Australia.
 The conflict has been marked by firebombings, extortion, and shootings.
 As of early 2025, Victoria Police report over 125 arson attacks and more than 100 arrests.

 Background

 The illegal tobacco trade in Australia is highly lucrative due to high taxation on legal tobacco.
 Organised crime groups have increasingly turned to this trade, leading to violent competition over territory and market control.

 A 2023 investigation by The Age reported that some gangs were importing illegal cigarettes via container ports or manufacturing them locally.
 Illicit tobacco is sold through otherwise legitimate-looking stores, often owned or operated by front companies.
-A packet of cigarettes costing up to $50 in taxes when sold legally might be sold for as little as $15 under the counter.
+A packet of cigarettes costing up to $50 AUD in taxes when sold legally might be sold for as little as $15 AUD under the counter.

 The retail turf war intensified after new Commonwealth laws increased penalties and enforcement powers related to illicit tobacco in mid-2023.